silexphp/Silex/doc/usage.rst

-View Handlers will be examined in the order they are added to the application and Silex will use type hints to determine if a view handler should be used for the current result, continously using the return value of the last view handler as the input for the next.
+View Handlers will be examined in the order they are added to the application and Silex will use type hints to determine if a view handler should be used for the current result, continuously using the return value of the last view handler as the input for the next.

 .. note::